GbeTech/auto-syntax-local/README.md

 ## ✔️ Features

-- Keywords taken from the python standard library, so no learning needed
+- Keywords are taken from the python standard library, so no learning needed
 - Platform agnostic; works on all text editors and operating systems
 - Handles contextual variables, built-in methods etc.
 - Configurable